Sunday, 19 January 2025

 Salesforce offers free AI training through 2025 and opens global AI centres, investing over US$50 million to address the growing AI skills gap.

-Salesforce, the top AI-powered customer relationship management (CRM) provider, has announced plans to increase access to (AI) by offering free courses to everyone.
+Salesforce, the top AI-powered customer relationship management (CRM) provider, has announced plans to increase access to artificial intelligence (AI) training by offering free courses to everyone.
 The company will invest more than US$50 million in upskilling workers, providing premium AI courses and certifications for free through its online platform, Trailhead, until the end of 2025.
 This initiative aims to close the growing AI skills gap as more businesses begin adopting the technology.

 Salesforce will also create new AI training spaces, starting with a pop-up AI Centre at its headquarters in San Francisco.
 These centres will provide hands-on training for communities and employees, with plans to expand to other major cities like Chicago, Tokyo, and Sydney.